Phonon assisted absorption in Transition Metal Dichalcogenide heterostructures: The model

 where $a^\dagger_{\lambda,\vk} (a_{\lambda,\vk})$ creates (annihilates) an electron with momentum $\vk$ and energy $\ek$ in band $\lambda$, $D^\dagger_{\nu,\vq} (D_{\nu,\vq})$ creates (annihilates) a phonon with momentum $\vq$ and frequency $\Omega^{\nu}_\vq$ in branch $\nu$, and $B^\dagger_{\vq} (B_{\vq})$ creates (annihilates) a photon with momentum $\vq$ and frequency $\omega_\vq$.
 Additionally, we have introduced shorthand notation for the electronic polarization operator $P^{\lambda,\lambda'}_{\vk,\vk'}\equiv a^\dagger_{\lambda,\vk}a_{\lambda',\vk'}$, and the operator $B^{\lambda,\lambda'}_\vk$ is defined to be $B_{\vq=0}$ for $\varepsilon_{\lambda,\vk}>\varepsilon_{\lambda',\vk}$ and $B^\dagger_{\vq=0}$ for $\varepsilon_{\lambda,\vk}<\varepsilon_{\lambda',\vk}$.
 The matrix elements $g^{\lambda}_{\nu,\vq}$ and $\mathcal{F}^{\lambda,\lambda'}$ characterize the Fr\"ohlich and electromagnetic interactions, respectively.

-Equations of motion for the polarization and field theoretic evaluation of the retarded Greens function are two approaches that are typically employed to calculate the optical absorption.
+Equations of motion for the polarization and field theoretic evaluation of the retarded Green’s function are two approaches that are typically employed to calculate the optical absorption.
 A brief overview and the main results are presented here.
-Technical derivations are provided in the Supplemental Material.
+Technical derivations are provided in Appendices~\ref{ap_eom} and~\ref{ap_gf}.